S5G reactor: History

 This nuclear reactor was installed both at a land-based prototype—initially used for testing the concept and, later, for training thousands of Navy operators—at the Naval Reactor Facility, Idaho National Laboratory near Arco, Idaho, and in the USS Narwhal (SSN-671); both have been decommissioned.
 It was intended to test the potential contribution of natural circulation technology to submarine quieting.

 Built in the early 1960s, the S5G prototype was permanently shut down in May 1995.
+After defueling, the Navy turned it over for demolition in 2024.